 I was born in Tongaat, a tiny town on the North Coast of Kwa Zulu Natal, South Africa.
 I’m a third generation South African with my roots tracing back to Surat, India.

-Nothing from my early childhood pointed towards a career in sport & that is why I want to level with you for a minute.
+That is why I want to level with you for a minute.

-I spent seven years working with South African first-class teams, both internationally and domestically.
+I spent nine years working with South African first-class teams, both internationally & domestically.
 The politics & racial prejudice that kept many great players from representing the country still existed more than ten years after the fall of the apartheid.
 I was no longer as bitter or upset, but I was determined to ensure no child suffers such a faith again.
 Sport is a meritocracy & should remain devoid of any racial, socio- economic, gender, caste or ethnic bias.
 I was determined to become the spokesperson for the fight against discrimination in sport.

 The most beautiful thing about life is that adversity will always reveal something beautiful – either materialistically or spiritually.
 At every stage of life, many people will doubt you & if you lucky, a few will support you.
 None of this has any bearing on what your true potential is.
 Believe, work hard & have faith.
 Its the secret to unlocking that “Winning Mindset”.